-- 56. The Strategic Plan focuses on steps that will build resilience, calling for WFP to be "innovative in promoting and assuring the nutritional dimension of food assistance, recognizing that food security and undernutrition are major determinants of mortality, economic growth and prosperity, and also key aspects of the intergenerational cycle of hunger."
-Following approval of the Strategic Plan, the Executive Director issued a nutrition improvement approach in September 2009 that articulated WFP's new emphasis on providing the right food at the right time and the need to prioritize and enhance programmes focusing on the first 1,000 days of a child's life. - 57.
-In line with the nutrition improvement approach, WFP has increased the number of children under 2 receiving special foods from 55,000 in 2008 to 2.5 million in 2010.
+56. The Strategic Plan focuses on steps that will build resilience, calling for WFP to be "innovative in promoting and assuring the nutritional dimension of food assistance, recognizing that food security and undernutrition are major determinants of mortality, economic growth and prosperity, and also key aspects of the intergenerational cycle of

+57. In line with the nutrition improvement approach, WFP has increased the number of children under 2 receiving special foods from 55,000 in 2008 to nearly 3.2 million in 2011.
 It has also improved the overall quality of food purchased.
 Micronutrient fortified Supercereals are replacing corn soya blend and special ready-to-use foods are being included in programmes to treat and prevent malnutrition among vulnerable groups (Figures 9, 10 and 11).

-Figure 9: Children Under 2 Receiving Special Nutrition Products (thousands)
+Figure 9: Children Under 2 Receiving Special Nutrition Products